-Remember that going into blogging strictly for the money is not the way to go.
-If you just want to make a quick buck, there are easier ways to do so.
-The joy of blogging professionally is that you can do what you love for a living.
-If you aren’t passionate about what you’re posting, it’ll quickly become apparent in your content.
-Dull, lazy content churned out in the hopes of making money will never be the hallmark of a successful blogger.
+The joy of content publishing as a profession is that you can do what you love for a living.
+However if you aren’t passionate about what you’re posting, it’ll quickly become apparent in your content.
+Dull, lazy content churned out in the hopes of making money will never be the hallmark of a successful content site.

-The first step in terms of how to become a blogger?
-Well, you need to have a blog.
-It may sound obvious, but starting your blog is the only way to reach your goal of eventually getting paid for it.
+It may sound obvious, but starting your content website is the only way to reach your goal of eventually getting paid for it.
 Here are the dos and don’ts.

 Finding Your Niche

-The most important aspect of starting your blog is figuring out exactly what it’s going to be about.
-Do you want to run a travel blog, for instance?
-Or perhaps you thin money blogging may be for you.
-Even if you don’t want to fit your blog to any one category totally, you still want it to have a unifying feel.
+The most important aspect of starting is figuring out exactly what it’s going to be about.
+Do you want to run a site about travel for instance?
+Or perhaps you think finance blogging may be for you.
+Even if you don’t want to fit your content to any one category totally, you still want it to have a unifying feel.

 The Technical Aspects

-Setting up a blog can seem like a tricky prospect, but it can actually be done quite quickly as easily.
-If you are happy to have a server name in your blog title (and for beginners, this can be quite normal), you can simply create your blog through a site such as WordPress, Blogger or Tumblr.
+If you are happy to go with a free blogging option (and for beginners, this can be quite normal), you can simply create your blog through a site such as WordPress, Blogger or Tumblr.

 Stage Two: Growth

-After you have a blog up and running, you need to grow a large audience in order to one day be able to generate income.
-Here are some of the best ways to efficiently boost your blog’s readership.
+After you have your site up and running, you need to grow a large audience in order to one day be able to generate income.
+Here are some of the best ways to efficiently boost your readership.